-Today would have been Grandma Ham’s 89th birthday.
+Today would have been Grandma Ham’s 90th birthday.
 For those who didn’t have the privilege of knowing her, she was four feet ten inches of well-permed, God-fearing delight.
-Recently, while my mom was cleaning out my grandmother’s home, she found my grandmother’s Bible.
-Well, actually, there were many.
-But what she found inside was a testimony to a life lived in the trenches of faith.
+After she passed away, my mom found my grandmother’s Bibles while cleaning out her home.
+What surprised us all is what we found inside.

 To my grandmother, the Bible wasn’t an old dusty book full of do’s and don’ts, it was a weapon—the living Word of God, an active asset in an ongoing daily battle.
-The edges of each page were frayed from years of use and the spines held together with multiple layers of tape.
-But the remarkable thing was what we found hidden inside the pages.
-It was evidence of her fight: wedding announcements, family photos, prayers, quotes, and handwritten notes.
-Her life was a battle for the purposes of God.
+The edges of each page were frayed from years of use and the spines were held together with multiple layers of tape.
+But hidden inside was evidence of her fight: wedding announcements, family photos, prayers, quotes, and handwritten notes.
+These were her conversations with God.

-She taped quotes inside like, “Prayer is the place where burdens change shoulders.”
+She wrote reminders like, “Prayer is the place where burdens change shoulders.”
 Or my favorite, which said, “Some people get wrapped up in the book but forget about the author.”
-A call to always remember the God behind the words instead of getting lost in the theology of it all.
+A challenge to remember the God behind the words instead of getting lost in theology.

 Is the Bible Still Relevant?

 For far too long I thought the Bible was a list of rules—do’s and don’t’s demanded by an unloving authoritarian.
 As a young Christian, I thought it was a collection of quotes—great for Hallmark cards, Instagram posts and quick platitudes.
 And still there were times when I felt like the Bible was an outdated document that held no practical application.
 But then, I learned that the Bible wasn’t just a book.
 Instead, it was a collection of books and letters passed down through thousands of years that made certain claims about how the universe was created and how we were are to live in it.